inkbear/cctapp/docs/guide_owner.md

 ## Provisioning the CCT

 User accounts with role of PI may be added to the CCT in the CCT admin.
-User accounts to be added must hav ehte roole of PI assigned to them in the user admin.
+User accounts to be added must have the role of PI assigned to them in the user admin.